maurijlozano/Fasta2modellerPIR/README.md

 ## For alignments copied from FFas, HHPRED, etc additional care should be taken.
-As an example, for 4n81 alignment with SMc04042, the c terminal residue of 4n81 was not aligned.
-All the protein residues must be in the alignment for the script to work.
+Please verify that the alignment contains all the amino acids present on the pdb SEQRES field.
+If the crystallized protein contains an expression tag, please verify that the sequence used for the alignment doesn't have the tag residues, since  N-ter and C-ter expression tags will be removed.

 ## For domain modelling!
 For domain modelling, the alignment must be of the domains.
 The script will work fine both, if the pdb has the complete protein sequence under 'SEQREF' or only the domain sequence.
 Any failure in the script will be related, possibly to abnormal numeration  or missing/ added positions (such as cloning artifacts).

 ## Modified Residues
 If the protein has modified residues an output file will be created.
 Modified residues are replaced by gaps for modelling.
 If you with to model modified residues please refer to Modeller help.

-## Expression TAGs
-If the crystallized protein contains an expression tag, please verify that the sequence used for the alignment doesn't have the tag residues, since  N-ter and C-ter expression tags will be removed.